arthurdouillard/hugo-website/content/post/densenet.md

 Concatenating residuals instead of summing them has a downside when the model is very deep: It generates a lot of input channels!

-You may now wonder how could I say in the introduction that DenseNet has few parameters.
+You may now wonder how could I say in the introduction that DenseNet has less parameters than an usual SotA networks.
 There are two reasons:

 First of all a DenseNet's convolution generates a low number of feature maps.
-The authors recommend 32 for optimal performance but shows SOTA results with as few as 12 output channels!
+The authors recommend 32 for optimal performance but shows SotA results with only 12 output channels!

 The number of output feature maps of a layer is defined as the **growth rate**.

-DenseNet has lower need of of wide layers because as layers are densely connected there is few redundancy in the learned features.
+DenseNet has lower need of wide layers because as layers are densely connected there is little redundancy in the learned features.
 All layers of a same dense block share a *collective knowledge*.

 > The growth rate regulates how much new information each layer contributes